Feed your spirit

 FEED YOUR SPIRIT

-We are delighted to share with you the broadcast from Good Shepherd Sunday, April 25, 2021, featuring inspirational music with special guests, vocalist Richard Hrytzak, the Inter Mennonite Children’s Choir, and organist Peter Nikiforuk, prayers including requests from across the country, readings, a message, and the celebration of Holy Communion.
+It is our privilege to share with you the broadcast from Holy Trinity Sunday, May 30, 2021, featuring inspirational music with special guest, vocalist Laura Pudwell, and organist Peter Nikiforuk, prayers including requests from across the country, readings, a message, and the celebration of Holy Communion.

 We offer these worship elements for you to use this day or at your convenience; the timeline is listed below so you can jump to the pieces that are helpful for you.
 Hymn numbers are for Evangelical Lutheran Worship.